Farouk of Egypt

-Farouk I (/fəˈruːk/; فاروق الأول; 11 February 1920 – 18 March 1965) was the tenth ruler of Egypt from the Muhammad Ali dynasty and the penultimate King of Egypt and the Sudan, succeeding his father, Fuad I, in 1936 and reigning until his overthrow in a military coup in 1952.
+Farouk I (Note: His full title was His Majesty Farouk I, by God's grace, King of Egypt and the Sudan.) (/fəˈruːk/; فاروق الأول; 11 February 1920 – 18 March 1965) was the tenth ruler of Egypt from the Muhammad Ali dynasty and the penultimate King of Egypt and the Sudan, succeeding his father, Fuad I, in 1936 and reigning until his overthrow in a military coup in 1952.

-His full title was "His Majesty Farouk I, by the grace of God, King of Egypt and the Sudan".
-As king, Farouk was known for his extravagant playboy lifestyle.
+As King, Farouk was known for his extravagant playboy lifestyle.
 While initially popular, his reputation eroded due to the corruption and incompetence of his government.
-He was overthrown in the 1952 coup d'état and forced to abdicate in favour of his infant son, Ahmed Fuad, who succeeded him as Fuad II.
+He was overthrown in the 1952 coup d'état and forced to abdicate in favour of his six-month-old son, Ahmed Fuad, who succeeded him as Fuad II.
+He in turn formally reigned as the last King of Egypt and the Sudan from July 1952 until the abolition of the Egyptian monarchy in June 1953.
 Farouk died in exile in Italy in 1965.

 His sister, Princess Fawzia bint Fuad, was the first wife and consort of the Shah of Iran, Mohammad Reza Pahlavi.